hackundsoehne/hacktival-website-2020/_cats/1_main_cat.md

 ### Judging Criteria

 Each juror judges the submitted ideas according to their field of expertise.
-We have artists, developers, entrepreneurs and investors.
 If your idea can convince the majority of them, you just might win.